aspose-slides/Aspose.Slides-API-References/english/php-java/table/setlastcol/_index.md

 ---
 title: setLastCol
-second_title: Aspose.Sildes PHP for Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs
 weight: 180
 url: /php-java/table/setlastcol/
 ---

-## setLastCol(boolean) method
+## setLastCol(boolean value)  method

  Determines whether the last column of a table has to be drawn with a special formatting.
  Read/write  boolean.